Biblical and Theological Studies Department

 Dr. Laansma's research interests are biblical Greek and New Testament exegesis, Hebrews, the Pastoral Epistles, the Old Testament in the New Testament, New Testament history and theology, and recent discussions in linguistics and hermeneutics as they bear on these fields.

-2 Timothy and Titus, NLT Commentary Series (Tyndale House Publishers), forthcoming.
+2 Timothy and Titus, NLT Commentary Series (Tyndale House Publishers, 2009).

-“Hebrews,” in the Dictionary of the Theological Interpretation of Scripture (Baker), forthcoming.
+“Hebrews,” in the Dictionary of the Theological Interpretation of Scripture (Baker, 2005).
+Repr. in Keven J. Vanhoozer, gen, ed., Theological Interpretation of the New Testament (Baker, 2008).

-“Pastoral Epistles” in the New Living Translation Study Bible (Tyndale House Publishers), forthcoming.
+Introduction and the study notes for the Letters to Timothy and Titus in the New Living Translation Study Bible (Tyndale House Publishers, 2008).

 “Rest (Work),” in New Dictionary of Biblical Theology, eds.
 Desmond Alexander and Brian Rosner (InterVarsity Press, 2000), 727-732.